hirishh/lisk-redphone/README.md

 ### Run with PM2 ###

-Prerequisites: you are done with the first 5 steps of Set-up process.
+Prerequisites: you are done with the first 5 steps of Set-up process and you have pm2 installed (`sudo npm i -g pm2`)

 Starting
 ```